Florida State Alzheimer’s Plan Overview

 Increase Respite Funding for Dementia Caregivers

-More than 840,000 caregivers in Florida provided 1.3 billion hours of unpaid care in 2024, often enabling their loved ones living with dementia to live in the community instead of moving into more costly residential long-term care.
+More than 870,000 dementia caregivers in Florida provided 1.4 billion hours of unpaid care in 2025, often enabling their loved ones to live in the community instead of moving into more costly residential long-term care.
 However, over half of the caregivers in Florida are living with chronic health conditions.
-Respite care provides necessary relief to family caregivers, allowing the caregiver to take care of personal medical issues, complete tasks outside of the home, or simply enjoy time off from the demands of caregiving.
-Currently, over 18,000 caregivers are on the waitlist for respite service in the state.
+Respite care provides necessary relief to family caregivers, allowing the caregiver to take care of personal medical issues, complete tasks outside of the home or simply enjoy time off from the demands of caregiving.
+Currently, over 16,000 caregivers are on the waitlist for respite services in the state.
 The Alzheimer’s Association is calling on lawmakers to increase respite care funding to eliminate the waitlist.

 Find My Chapter